Chilli Paneer Recipe (Restaurant Style)

 - 3 tablespoons oil

-- 200 to 250 grams Paneer - cut in cubes
+- 200 to 250 grams paneer – cut in cubes

 - 2 to 3 green chillies – slit or sliced

-- 2 teaspoons finely chopped ginger
+- 2 teaspoons ginger – finely chopped

-- 2 teaspoons finely chopped garlic
+- 2 teaspoons garlic – finely chopped

-- 2 teaspoons soy sauce
+- 2 teaspoons soy sauce – naturally brewed

-- 1 teaspoon red chilli sauce
+- 1 teaspoon red chilli sauce – spicy tasting

 - ¼ teaspoon black pepper powder

-- ½ teaspoon kashmiri red chilli powder
+- ½ teaspoon kashmiri chilli powder or sweet paprika

 - ½ to 1 teaspoon sugar or add as required